ese3500/final-project-jessi_winston/README.md

 ### 4. Conclusion

-Reflect on your project.
-Some questions to consider: What did you learn from it?
-What went well?
-What accomplishments are you proud of?
-What did you learn/gain from this experience?
-Did you have to change your approach?
-What could have been done differently?
-Did you encounter obstacles that you didn’t anticipate?
-What could be a next step for this project?

-Jessi Reflections:

-This project taught me a lot about communication between deveices - mainly, I2C communication, which we used to send data from the accelerometer to the Atmega, and UART communication, which was used to send data in between the ESP32 and ATmega.
+This project taught us a lot about communication between deveices - mainly, I2C communication, which we used to send data from the accelerometer to the Atmega, and UART communication, which was used to send data in between the ESP32 and ATmega.
 These two communication protocols were probably the least utilized in the prior labs, so there was a lot of learning on the fly with respect to these concepts.
 As can be expected, we encountered challenges with regards to these aspects.
-My primary struggles related to utlizing different serial ports to print and send data; it was nessecary to configure two different ports to have include these functionalities, and this required editing the UART library code.
-Additionally, I had to learn the structure of I2C protocals, which requires an IMU driver to communicate with I2C Driver (we used a IMU Driver found on git, more on this later).
+Our primary struggles related to utlizing different serial ports to print and send data; it was nessecary to configure two different ports to have include these functionalities, and this required editing the UART library code.
+Additionally, we had to learn the structure of I2C protocals, which requires an IMU driver to communicate with I2C Driver (we used a IMU Driver found on git, more on this later).
 The I2C driver is hardware specific, and was implemented to read and write data between the accelerometer and the Atmega.

+We also ran into some challenges regarding the servo motors.
+Initially, we anticipated using a servo motor driver, however, because we recieved the driver later than expected, we decided to use seperate power supplies for the motors.
+Additionally, since we were driving four motors, we needed to the utilize two timers, since each timer has two output compare registers - OCRnA and OCRnB.
+Taken together, these solutions allowed us to drive 4 motors to control the arm.

-By Demo day, the communication between the sensors and the Atmega was relatively smooth.
-I am proud that were able able to ensure solid functionality of these protocols, as these are vital processes to the control of the arm.
-The PWM of the motors were controlled by the sensor readings, so ensuring realible connection from sensor to servo, was critical.
+By Demo day, the communication between the sensors and the Atmega was relatively smooth. and we were proud that we were able to ensure solid functionality of these protocols, since these are vital processes to the control of the arm.
+The PWM of the motors are controlled by the sensor readings, so ensuring realible connection from sensor to servo was critical.
 That being said, by demo day, there were ways in which we fell short.
 Mainly, we did not include wifi communication in the final demo.
-While we did have wifi communcation between the glove and arm before our demo, we were unsure of the quality of data being transmitted (there were some sychronization errors).
-Since we were on a tight deadline, we decided to omit the wifi communication temporarily.
+While we did have wifi communcation between the glove and arm before our demo, there were sychronization issues, so we decided to temporarily omit wireless communication.
 We brought the communication back for the final video, which can be seen at the link above.

-In terms of project next steps, I think it would be useful to add remote control communication, perhaps through Blynk IOT.
-Additionally, making the arm more strucurally sound would also add to the longvevity of this project.
+In terms of project next steps, it would be useful to add remote control communication, perhaps through Blynk IOT.
+Additionally, making the arm more strucurally sound would also add to the longevity of the project.

 ## References